sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 As mentioned before, the [`eslint/no-warning-comments` rule](#disallow-warning-comments-no-warning-comments) will be triggered when there are no valid conditions on a TODO comment.

-This is helpful if you want to use **both** this rule and the [`eslint/no-warning-comments` rule](#disallow-warning-comments-no-warning-comments), **but want different warning levels** as it's not possible to set multiple warning levels on the same rule.
+This is helpful if you want to use **both** this rule and the [`eslint/no-warning-comments` rule](#disallow-warning-comments-no-warning-comments), **but want different warning levels**, as it's not possible to set multiple warning levels on the same rule.

 If you want this rule to trigger on stray TODO conditions, you can enable this fallback rule with this option.